smartlyio/full-stack-open-pokedex/README.md

 ## Deployment with render.com

-A webook is used to trigger a render deployment - Render dashboard includes the webhook address (used as ID) and an API key, these are input as secrets in the Render dashboard for the pokedex project, and are also required by github, so that github actions can ping the webhook address:
+A webook is used to trigger a render deployment - Render dashboard includes the webhook address (used as ID) and an API key, `https://api.render.com/deploy/srv-${{ secrets.ID }}?key=${{ secrets.API_KEY }}` these are input as secrets in the Render dashboard for the pokedex project, and are also required by github, so that github actions can ping the webhook address:

 Github secrets (for pipeline action file) are set in repository > settings > secrets & variables > actions

+NOTE: unsure if ?key=API_Key is actually needed in the url or not: Render.com documentation just suggests pasting the whole webhook url as a github secret rather than `https://api.render.com/deploy/srv-${{ secrets.ID }}` etc.